owulveryck/blog/content/post/cctv-inception-tensorflow.md

 done
 {{</ highlight >}}

-Then I remove all "non image" files:
+Then I remove all "non-image" files:

 {{< highlight shell >}}
 for i in $(ls *jpg)